dotnet/csharplang/proposals/Simple-programs.md

 local variables in another.
 The order of statement contributions (which would all be local functions) from other compilation units is undefined.

-If `await` expressions and other async operations are omitted, no warning is produced.
+Async operations are allowed in top-level statements to the degree they are allowed in statements within a regular async entry point method.
+However, they are not required, if `await` expressions and other async operations are omitted, no warning is produced.
 Instead the signature of the generated entry point method is equivalent to
 ``` c#
     static void Main()
 ```